Azure/azure-functions-docker-python-sample/README.md

 # Docs

-TO find more documentation, open `./docs/index.html` in your browser.
+To find more documentation, open `./docs/index.html` in your browser.

 # Contributing